0

 Menu

 For a long time, it was thought that no bacteria could survive the acidity of the stomach.
-However in 1982, two Australian scientists were surprised to discover that the bacteria Helicobacter pylori (H. pylori) was indeed able to withstand the effects of gastric juices.
-This bacteria forms part of the Helicobacter genus because of its external, corkscrew-like, helicoidal structure.
-The term pylori refers to the pylorus where the stomach meets the small intestine.
+However, in 1982, two Australian scientists were surprised to discover that the Helicobacter pylori bacteria could withstand the effects of gastric juices.

-How does Helicobacter pylori survive in the stomach?
+How Does Helicobacter Pylori Survive in the Stomach?

-The scientists who discovered Helicobacter pylori in the human stomach were actually awarded the Nobel prize for physiology and medicine in 2005.
-Following this major advance, further research has expanded our understanding of the mechanism responsible for its development.
-Its very specific structure means it is able to penetrate the stomach’s mucus and mucosa.
-Once there, H. pylori produces significant amounts of an ammonia-producing enzyme called urease, which enables it to survive in the gastric mucosa.
+The scientists who discovered H. pylori in the human stomach were awarded the Nobel prize for physiology and medicine in 2005.
+Following this major advance, further research has attempted to expand our understanding of the mechanism responsible for its development.

-Who is affected by this infection?
+Who is Impacted by H. Pylori?

 Share